HardeepKaur21/OOP-with-Java/README.md

 <ins>Wordle Helper:</ins> this code is supposed to help a player playing wordle by suggesting potential words that can be the answer

 <ins>Vending machine:</ins> this code in particular helped me undetstand how obkect oriented programming works.
-This is a code i wrote ouside of university curriculum to help me understand how real life objects and be broken down to methods and classes.
+This is a code I wrote ouside of university curriculum to help me understand how real life objects and be broken down to methods and classes.